TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-android.md

 }
 ```

+### Galaxy Store

-- To use In-App Purchase of Galaxy store, add dependency to build.gradle, as below:
+- To use In-App Purchase of Galaxy Store, add dependency to build.gradle, as below:

 ```groovy
 repositories {